While the children were having fun playing outside near the garden, they spotted a snail coming out of its spiral shell.

 Don’t forget to share your learning plans in the comments.

-Need more storybook character fun?
+Need more insect and bug fun?
 Check out our packed list of insects and bugs for simple craft fun with your little ones.

 More Exciting Bug Crafts